-You should also increase your networking efforts and focus attention on social media as well.
+You should also increase your networking efforts and focus attention on social media as well, such as LinkedIn to find a job.
 Referrals are one of the most effective ways to land an interview and job, so seek them out.
-85% of jobs are filled through networking according to LinkedIn.
+According to LinkedIn, 85% of jobs are filled through networking.

 Develop a network of like-minded professionals who can alert you to new job openings and provide recommendations.
 Use social media platforms like LinkedIn to connect to decision-makers and others in your industry.

 Instead, create a template resume and modify it for each new job application.
 That ensures that your resume submission will be unique and targeted to each individual company.

 professional resume writers know how to organize your resume to appeal to hiring managers.
 Check out our guide to the best resume writing services to find your perfect fit!

 When reviewing the top job search tips in 2020, don’t forget this gem: customize your resume.
 Do not make the mistake of using a generic resume for all your job applications.
 Trust us: hiring managers will recognize that lack of specificity and are likely to dismiss your candidacy.